Andy Dick: Controversies and incidents

 In 2005, Dick dropped his pants and exposed his genitals to the audience at Yuk Yuk's comedy club in Edmonton, Alberta, Canada.
 He was ushered off the stage and the show's second night was canceled.

 Dick groped Pamela Anderson during her 2005 Comedy Central roast, saying he was her plastic surgeon and used the premise to repeatedly grab her breasts.
 During the roast, Dick also attempted to grope Courtney Love, who proceeded to slap him across the face.
 Dick also mimed performing oral sex on Anderson's then-husband Tommy Lee.

-At William Shatner's 2006 Comedy Central roast, Dick, performing as the lovechild of James T. Kirk and Spock, allegedly licked Farrah Fawcett, Carrie Fisher, and Patton Oswalt before biting New York Post reporter Mandy Stadtmiller.
+At William Shatner's 2006 Comedy Central roast, Dick, performing as the lovechild of James T. Kirk and Spock, licked Farrah Fawcett, Carrie Fisher, and Patton Oswalt before allegedly biting New York Post reporter Mandy Stadtmiller.

 In December 2006, Dick upset an audience at The Improv in Los Angeles by shouting "You're all a bunch of niggers!" following an improvised set with comedian Ian Bagg.
 This was a direct reference to Michael Richards' use of the same epithet to insult hecklers two weeks earlier.
 He later issued an apology via his publicist:

 I chose to make a joke about a subject that is not funny, in an attempt to make light of a serious subject.
 I have offended a lot of people, and I am sorry for my insensitivity.
 I wish to apologize to Ian, to the club and its patrons and to anyone who was hurt or offended by my remark.

 In February 2007, during an appearance on Jimmy Kimmel Live!, Dick was forcibly removed from the stage after repeatedly touching guest Ivanka Trump.
 Kimmel called in security guards Uncle Frank and Veatrice Rice, who assisted as Kimmel dragged off Dick by his legs.
 Kimmel later said: "Andy did a segment, he was a little out of it.
 [When Ivanka] came out, he wanted a big, wet kiss.
 It was time for Andy to go, so I escorted him out by his feet ...
 He always makes me a little uncomfortable, you have no idea what he's going to do next."
 Kimmel also said he had spoken to Dick afterwards and that Dick was not upset about the incident.